 Participatory design is an approach to design products.
 This approach can be explored in numerous fields, such as software design, urban design, graphic design, and even the health sector (e.g., the Florence project).
 It is called Participatory Design because it involves the active participation of several people (namely researchers, end-users, designers, partners, citizens, employees, and overall stakeholders) in the design process of a product.

 This approach (also considered a strategy) seeks to relocate users along the product design process from the research phase to the technical assessment.
 It is a strategy to democratize the design to everyone who is part of the process.
-By integrating various views and perspectives in design projects, designers can tackle valuable and innovative solutions that are genuinely user-centered and can lead to successful outcomes.
+By integrating various views and perspectives in design projects, designers can tackle valuable and innovative solutions that are genuinely user-centred and can lead to successful outcomes.

 The Scandinavian tradition of cooperative inquiry was the first to introduce Participatory Design, which was initially called cooperative design.
 Nowadays, participatory design is also referred to as co-creation or co-design.